- Code ASTR4012

 - Areas of interest Astronomy and Astrophysics, Science

 The course systematically develops the fundamental equations of gas dynamics including magnetic fields.
-These equations are then used to study astronomical flows in a number of different environments such as stellar winds, wind-driven bubbles, interstellar shock waves, supernova blast waves, accretion disks and jets.
+These equations are then used to study astronomical flows in a number of different environments such as stellar winds, wind-driven bubbles, interstellar shock waves, supernova blast waves, accretion disks, jets, and turbulent flows.
 Through the study of these specific examples, the course develops a good general physical and mathematical understanding of the transport of mass, momentum and energy in astrophysics.

 Upon successful completion, students will have the knowledge and skills to: